 “I have a problem with how he addresses violence,” Williams said.
 “The key is being on the ground and come up with solutions to stop violence, and come up with solutions that figure these issues out.”

 In 2013, Williams said he was inspired to make a change in his neighborhood after being arrested for possession of a stolen motor vehicle.

-Since then, the aldermanic candidate said he’s devoted his time to volunteering and working with different community groups to address violence, while also serving as the president of the Local School Council at Beasley Academic Center.
+Since then, the aldermanic candidate said he’s devoted his time to volunteering and working with different community groups to address violence, while also serving as a member of the Local School Council at Beasley Academic Center.

 Lopez said that “some of the people” who are now criticizing his tactics are “the same people” who have stood next to him at 15th Ward events over the years.